Board of Advisors

 3. Founding Donor Benefits

-- Complementary participation for Donor’s organization in all FSC events, including FE Seminar series, Conferences and Courses
+- Complementary participation for the donor’s organization in all center events, including the Financial Engineering Seminar Series, conferences and courses

-- Privileged access to FSC research results & publications
+- Privileged access to research results and publications through the center

 - Participation in the Stevens Corporate Alliance Program

 - Custom recruiting support to direct promising Stevens students to match partners recruiting objectives

 - Access to Hanlon Financial Systems Center facilities (as well as the Babbio Center Atrium), which offer unparalleled views of the Hudson River overlooking Manhattan for corporate training, special events and system validation of key technology components, such as models and financial software systems

 Sean Hanlon, Chairman

 Chairman, CEO and Chief Investment Officer, Hanlon Investment Management